-Good leadership plays one of the most important roles in building a positive workplace culture and improving employee communications efforts.
-Throughout 2020 and 2021 we have seen some good examples in which leaders really acted as role models in their organizations.
+Good leadership plays one of the most important roles in building a positive workplace culture and improving employee communication efforts.
+Throughout the last couple of years, we have seen some good examples in which leaders really acted as role models in their organizations.

 Leaders also have a big power in preventing miscommunication in the workplace.

 In one research, nearly 81% of employees indicated that miscommunication occurred in their organization very frequently, frequently, or occasionally.